Flank/flank-dashboard/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md

 > Explain and diagram the technical design.

 Let's start with the necessary abstractions.
 Consider the following classes:
-- A `ConfigValidator` is a class that provides the validation functionality and throws a `ConfigValidationException` if the given config is not valid.
+- A `ConfigValidator` is a class that provides the validation functionality and throws a `ConfigValidationError` if the given config is not valid.
 - A `ValidationDelegate` is a class that the `ConfigValidator` uses for the validation of specific fields with network calls.
 - A `ConfigValidatorFactory` is a class that creates a `ConfigValidator` with its `ValidationDelegate`.